Hochheilige/WinAPIWrapper/README.md

 # WinAPIWrapper
-OOP wrapper to draw (at least) figures in console using WinAPI
+Simple OOP Wrapper under WinAPI to draw simple figures like Triangles, Rectangles and Circles.